How to Master Phone Photography

 * Set your camera app’s exposure manually.

 Another feature you’ll want to set manually is your exposure.
-To adjust where you want your camera lens to focus, open your camera app and tap the screen where you want to sharpen the view.
+To adjust where your camera lens should focus, open your camera app and tap the screen where you want to sharpen the view.
 A yellow square should appear on your screen.

 Today’s phone cameras automatically focus on the foreground of your frame.